Back

 Step 4.
 Write the code and launch the first version

-To reach as many potential customers as possible, we recommend using cross-platform frameworks like React Native — it will allow you to roll out versions for both Android and iOS at the same time and at a minimal cost.
+To reach as many potential customers as possible, we recommend using cross-platform frameworks like React Native — it will allow you to roll out versions for both Android and iOS apps at the same time and at a minimal cost.

 Step 5.
 Set up a feedback loop

-Working on a service in voluntary isolation is a bad idea: chances are, the developer will quickly make some unpopular decisions.
+Working on a service in voluntary isolation is a bad idea: chances are the developer will quickly make some unpopular decisions.
 This is why it’s important to keep in touch with your audience.
 However, trying to implement every single suggestion is also counterproductive — instead, focus on discerning the most common ones.

 Step 6.
 Release updates